byalif/byalif/README.md

 ## 🧑‍💻 About Me

 With 1.5+ years of industry experience as a Full Stack Software Developer, I specialize in web application development through all phases of the Software Development Life Cycle (SDLC) including analysis, design, coding, testing, and implementation.
 I have hands-on experience with a range of technologies and frameworks, particularly in AWS, Spring Boot, and React.
-My passion lies in creating efficient, scalable, and user-friendly applications.
+My passion lies in creating efficient, scalable, and user-friendly applications ensuring adherence to software development best practices.

 ---